 Then there has been the guilt attached to lifestyle: working full time when they were little; never having enough money to provide them with the things a lot of their friends had; moving house so many times; ending up in escalating conflict with their father; making decisions that were not always the wisest.
 I remember a young woman once telling me that all she wanted was to have a baby, and to have no worries in the world; I laughed and said ‘good luck with that one!’.
 The second we give birth, we are signing up for a lifetime of love and joy, but also one of anxiety and guilt – because we are now completely responsible for the survival and well-being of another soul, another human being… and it is hard to know when to quit that anxiety and guilt!
 Even today, though they are in their twenties, if one of them is unhappy, my initial reaction is to feel responsible, somehow – which drives them mad!
 My daughters regularly tell me how proud they are of me, and how much positive stuff they have learned from me, and I am so, so proud of them, too (and my son, of course, but he doesn’t ‘do’ mushy conversations!).
 Unnecessary guilt is usually connected to our own feelings and beliefs about ourselves, and about not being good or adequate enough.
 I recognise that, and I have, I am pleased to say, already made a smidgen of headway!

 As for the rest of the guilt, it isn’t all entirely bad.
-From a positive point of view, it has caused me to strive to become an even better version of myself, career and fitness wise (both still being a work in progress!).
-Career wise, I have had to consistently analyse my delivery and presentation, asking myself if I could do better, if I could have handled this or that customer in a more effective way… and if the answer is yes, then I have take it on the chin and learn from it.
-If there are aims and goals I claim I want to achieve (which there are, for sure!), and yet I am flopping around watching television, I need to feel guilty, for my own benefit, otherwise it all just boils down to hot air!
+From a positive point of view, it has caused me to strive to become an even better version of myself, career and fitness-wise (both still being a work in progress!).
+Career-wise, I have had to consistently analyse my delivery and presentation, asking myself if I could do better if I could have handled this or that customer in a more effective way… and if the answer is yes, then I have to take it on the chin and learn from it.
+If there are aims and goals I claim I want to achieve (which there are, for sure!), and yet I am flopping around watching television, I need to feel guilty, for my own benefit, otherwise, it all just boils down to hot air!